GraemeMalcolm/DP100/lab-instructions/15-monitor-a-model.md

-# Create a Batch Inferencing Service
+# Monitor a Model

-In many scenarios, inferencing is performed as a batch process that uses a predictive model to score a large number of cases.
-To implement this kind of inferencing solution in Azure Machine Learning, you can create a batch inferencing pipeline.
+When you deploy a model as a service, it's useful to be able to track information about the requests it processes.

+Azure Machine Learning integrates with Azure Application Insights to enable you to log data from deployed services.

 ## Before You start